Ruth Ashton Taylor

-Ruth Ashton Taylor (born April 20, 1922) is an American retired television and radio newscaster, with a career in broadcasting that spanned over 50 years.
+Ruth Ashton Taylor (April 20, 1922 – January 11, 2024) was an American television and radio newscaster, with a career in broadcasting that spanned over 50 years.
 She was the first female newscaster on television in Los Angeles and the West Coast.
-She has received many awards and honors, including a Lifetime Achievement Emmy Award and a star on the Hollywood Walk of Fame.
+She received many awards and honors, including a Lifetime Achievement Emmy Award and a star on the Hollywood Walk of Fame.

-Ashton turned 100 on April 20, 2022.

 Early life and education

-A native of Los Angeles, Ruth Ashton graduated in 1939 from Long Beach Polytechnic High School.
-Taylor completed her undergraduate degree at Scripps College.
+Ruth Arlene Montoya was born on April 20, 1922 in Long Beach, California.
+Her mother, Flora Ashton, opened Sis Ashton's Cafe in Signal Hill, California, after her husband, Ruth's father, Julian Montoya, abandoned the family in 1926.
+Young Ruth soon took the Ashton surname as her own.
+She graduated in 1939 from Long Beach Polytechnic High School and completed her undergraduate degree at Scripps College.
 She relocated to New York City thereafter, receiving a master's degree in journalism from Columbia University in 1944.

 Career

 Following her graduation, she took a job as a news writer at CBS radio, taking a place among the original members of the documentary unit of Edward R. Murrow.

 When she first began as a writer and producer there, she had no thoughts of going on air as, to her knowledge, it simply wasn't done in major news markets.
 According to Ashton, CBS management didn't want to broadcast women because they "just didn't like those squeaky voices".
 However, by 1949, she was on the air, interviewing such notable individuals as Albert Einstein.
 Eventually, she was transferred to a religious program, and, disappointed by her exclusion from news broadcasting, she left CBS radio in New York and returned to Los Angeles.

-In 1951, she became the first woman in Los Angeles or on the West Coast on television news when she took a job with LA's KNXT-TV (now KCBS).
-Although originally hired to cover the "Women's Angle", she has indicated in interviews that the lack of conventional roles for women in broadcasting gave her considerable freedom in the stories she selected to cover.
+In 1951, she became the first woman on television news on the West Coast of the United States when she took a job with Los Angeles' KNXT-TV (now KCBS).
+Although originally hired to cover the "Women's Angle", she indicated in interviews that the lack of conventional roles for women in broadcasting had given her considerable freedom in the stories she selected to cover.

 In 1958, she left briefly to work as a public information officer at a college before returning in 1962.
 She officially retired in 1989, but continued occasionally contributing into her 70s.
 As a news reporter and program host, she became an influential figure on subsequent female journalists, with numerous industry awards and a career that included notable interviews with such diverse people as Jimmy Carter and Jimmy Durante.

+Later life and death

+Ashton Taylor turned 100 on April 20, 2022, and died in San Rafael, California, on January 11, 2024, at the age of 101.
+Survivors included her two daughters from her first marriage; her stepson; her grandson and granddaughter-in-law; and her great-grandson.